Fractal-Systems-Tech/TSMLA-White-Paper/README.md

 - [Download the Final White Paper (FV1.2a)](https://github.com/Fractal-Systems-Tech/TSMLA-White-Paper/raw/main/FV1.2a%20-%20TSMLA%20White%20Paper.pdf)
 - [Addendum 1: Substrate Architecture & Licensing Framework (v1.1)](TSMLA™_White%20Paper_Substrate_Addendum_FINAL.pdf)
-  Defines TSMLA™ as a recursive, non-stochastic, idempotent substrate beneath decision systems.
-  Establishes post-market licensing boundaries and coherence protection.
+  > **Note:** Since the publication of Addendum 1, the architecture has evolved to formally include the Galois insertion layer and remove the deprecated CARF model from substrate logic.
+For the most current expression of substrate dynamics, including tag-weight integrity, mirror-state invariance, and Galios-anchored mirror locks, please reference the companion Modular Logic Paper: [LP-Prime: Non-Stochastic Architecture](https://github.com/Fractal-Systems-Tech/tsmla-non-stochastic-logic-paper/blob/main/TSMLA_LP-Prime_Non-Stochastic_Architecture_C.Bey_2025.pdf).
+This supersedes prior substrate references made before v1.2.
 - README.md: this overview and citation metadata
-- To read a short summary of the architecture context, see the companion repository: [Fractal-Labyrinth-System](Fractal-Labyrinth-System)
+- To read a short summary of the architecture context, see the companion repository: Fractal-Labyrinth-System
 ---

 ### Citation